Saint Hripsime Church: Decline and major restoration

-Not much is known about the church's history in the medieval period, but inscriptions indicate that it was intermittently active, including one from 1296 recording the release of the monastery from tithe and other taxes on cotton by local rulers, and another from 1302 on the lintel of the western entrance recording the donation of 1,000 silver coins.
+Not much is known about the church's history in the medieval period.
+The tenth century Catholicos Hovhannes Draskhanakerttsi described it as a wonderful and splendid structure.
+Inscriptions indicate that it was intermittently active, including one from 1296 recording the release of the monastery from tithe and other taxes on cotton by local rulers, and another from 1302 on the lintel of the western entrance recording the donation of 1,000 silver coins.